andreafalzetti/andreafalzetti.github.io/_posts/2018-04-17-10-tools-to-boost-your-developer-experience.markdown

 ![jq-example]({{site.baseurl}}/img/2018/04/jq-3.png)

-We can finally exctract the values that we need and use them in a bash script!
+We can finally extract the values that we need and use them in a bash script!

 ![jq-example]({{site.baseurl}}/img/2018/04/jq-4.png)